QuaSi-Software/Documentation/docs/quasi_description_energy_systems.md

 ![Heat pump part load factor (PLF)](fig/Socal2021_PLFfromPLR_angepasst.jpg)

 Taking the correction factor curve from the figure above for inverter heat pumps, the maximum part load factor is reached at 50 % part load with an increas of the COP by about 10%.
 Contrary, in Toffanin2019[^Toffanin2019], the part load factor is assumed to be much higher, reaching its maximum at 25 % part load ratio with a part load factor of 2.1 (efficiency increase of 110 %).
 These discrepancies illustrate the wide range of literature data and the difficulty in finding a general part load curve.
+In Lachance2011[Lachance2021^], several part load curces are compared.

 The figure above shows also the difference of the part load factor comparing on-off and inverter heat pumps as well as the defined on-off losses in DIN EN 14825 for the calculation of the seasonal coefficient of performance (SCOP).